CycloneDX/sbom-utility/docs/custom-examples.md

 }
 ```

-When applied to the same test CycloneDX BOM file that was used on the first `isUnique` example: `test/custom/cdx-1-6-test-metedata-properties-disclaimer.json`:
+and applying it to the same test CycloneDX BOM file that was used on the first `isUnique` example: `test/custom/cdx-1-6-test-metedata-properties-disclaimer.json`:

 ```json
 {